SixArm/topics/topics/project-management-primer-introduction/index.md

 If you're interested in a comprehensive cover-to-cover book, you may want to try the Project Management Book of Knowledge (PMBOK), which is one of the authoritative sources in the project management field.

-## Who should read this?
+## Who is this for?

 People should read this primer if they want to learn quickly about project management concepts, and how these concepts are practiced in companies today.

 ### For project managers

 For project managers, this primer is intending to summarize and distill many of your daily concepts and terminology.
-For you, the value of the primer is in being able to quickly easily teach stakeholders about your project management concepts.
-For example, if you want to use a particular technique such as PDCA or OODA or DMAIC with your project stakeholders, then you can quickly easily direct the stakeholders to this primer and its relevant topic pages, as one aspect of your communications.
+For you, the value of the primer is in being able to quickly and easily teach stakeholders about your project management concepts.
+For example, if you want to use a particular technique such as PDCA or OODA or DMAIC with your project stakeholders, then you can quickly and easily direct the stakeholders to this primer and its relevant topic pages, as one aspect of your communications.
 You can freely excerpt, remix, and share these pages with your coworkers.

 ### For project stakeholders